 What exactly is the Oracle Autonomous Database?

-It’s also worth pointing out that it’s a relational database.
+It’s also worth pointing out that ADB is a relational database.
 That’s a clear differentiator between it and, say, Google BigQuery, a fantastic big data solution with the ability to scale to petabytes.
-ADB only scales to 128TB, but comes with relational database management system (RDBMS) functionality such as referential integrity (primary key/foreign-key relationships), server-side code objects such as procedures and functions, and triggers.
+ADB only scales to 128TB, but comes with relational database management system (RDBMS) functionality such as referential integrity (primary key / foreign-key relationships), server-side code objects such as procedures and functions and triggers.